Drummer408/SimpleServer/README.md

 * divide

 ## Syntax
 In order to run the client, you must first make sure the server is running.
 Once everything is running appropriately, the client will display a prompt similar to that of a unix shell --> "$ ".
-When you see this prompt, this means that the system is waiting for you to enter data.
+When you see this prompt, the system is waiting for you to enter data.
 Proper syntax is as follows:

 ```
 <math_function> <argument_1> <argument_2> ... <argument_n>